 License keys tab

-if you have purchased PhraseExpress licenses, you would need to register these in your PhraseExpress Server installation.
+If you have purchased PhraseExpress licenses for use with the PhraseExpress Server, you would need to register the license keys in the Client Manager of the PhraseExpress Server installation.

 - Launch the Client Manager and switch to the tab